kjosib/kjosib.github.io/Contrib/Chaos.md

   Primary focus is the grand vision and outside stakeholders.
 * Intra-Team Communications: quantity, quality, tone, dignity, completeness, clarity, and frequency.
 * Extra-Team Communications: quantity, quality, tone, dignity, completeness, clarity, and frequency.
+* Technical Debt:
+  Do you stay tightly factored, with functional cohesion and low coupling, or do you have bad copy-and-mutate with interlocking temporal dependencies?
+  Can you understand your code declaratively from denotational semantics, or does it require tricky operational reasoning?
 * Overall Process Maturity:
   For what fraction of our activities do we consistently follow a defined process?
   Do we periodically assess and evolve, or do we shoot from the hip?